-SE1.
-Child engages in and maintains positive relationship and interactions with adults.
+P-SE 1.
+Child engages in and maintains positive relationships and interactions with adults.

-SE2.
+P-SE 2.
 Child engages in prosocial and cooperative behavior with adults.

-Initiative Attachment/Relationships Self-Regulation The act of building and maintaining positive relationships with adults presents children with opportunities to take risks and learn something new.
-Children build trust when they experience caring, responsive, and helpful people in the world.
+INITIATIVE: The act of building and maintaining positive relationships with adults presents children with opportunities to take risks and learn something new.

+ATTACHMENT/RELATIONSHIPS: Children build trust when they experience caring, responsive, and helpful people in the world.
 The capacity for attachment/relationships helps to develop working models for all other relationships.

-Children do not naturally acquire self-regulation.
+SELF-REGULATION: Children do not naturally acquire self-regulation.
 They need caring adults to patiently teach these skills and many opportunities to practice them.
 When adults are respectful and nurturing, children can learn the skills necessary to engage positively with others.

-Consider the following examples taken from the DECA-P2: Ask adults to play with or read to him/her; Show affection for familiar adults
+Consider the following example from the DECA Preschool: Ask adults to play with or read to him/her; Show affection for familiar adults.